-When my son was diagnosed with multiple food allergies, we began our journey of managing an ever-changing and challenging area of pediatric health.
-Shortly after his diagnosis, I discovered I have food allergies as well.
-When not jogging around the neighborhood with stroller in tow, you can find me taste-testing one of my dairy-free, egg-free and nut-free recipes or reading to the kids while sipping a strong cup of coffee!
+When one of my children was diagnosed with multiple food allergies, we began our journey of managing an ever-changing and challenging area of pediatric health.
+I’ve now discovered I have food allergies as well.
+When not jogging around the neighborhood with stroller in tow, you can find me taste-testing one of my dairy-free, egg-free, gluten-free and nut-free recipes or reading to the kids while sipping a strong cup of coffee!

 You can find out more about me by visiting me here.